gg582/nsr/README.md

 ![Demo](./demo.gif)

-NSR is a high-performance, **architecturally resilient** C23 implementation of a multi-target network tracer built on **LibTTAK**.
+NSR is a high-performance, **architecturally resilient** C23 implementation of a multi-target network tracer built on custom systems library.
 Rather than treating raw throughput as the only metric that matters, NSR explores how far a tracer can push process isolation, deterministic execution, and low binary overhead without collapsing real-world performance.

 ---